AdassioST/Arcanoria/Gateway To Genesis.md

 - Preconception the Movie as a reference for an intersex god that gets pregnant with itself and its son is the god.
 It causes a time crystal, a paradox where it is both the son, the mother, and the father in an infinite ouroboros cycle.
 - Brobola creature.
+- "If the world won't be kind, I will build my own."
+Character.